teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 Results are opaque detached `ActivityComparisonV3` and `ActivityHeatmapV3` values.
 Their scalar accessors and copied hashes/arrays reveal only normalized nicknames, validated period metadata and unsigned counters.
 Reads are allowed in `observe`, fail closed in `off`, and expose no write operation.

-MB769 moves no command and no package requests the capability; reversible adoption of `compare` and `heatmap` is the following milestone.
+MB770 adds the inert `channel-activity-v3` package.
+Its `compare` and `heatmap` commands use `legacy-public-fallback`: `observe` executes a silent v3 read and leaves the saved built-in solely visible, while `on` emits the historical format from detached values and suppresses that fallback. `off`, disable and unload restore the exact saved handlers.
+Installation activates nothing.

 ## Approved factoid reads